11 Types of Hummingbirds in Colorado

 Credits – Wikipedia

-In deforested environments, the Mexican violetear often forages by itself, eating at mid-level canopies.
+In deforested environments, the Mexican violetear often forages alone in canopy mid-levels.

 7. Rivoli’s Hummingbird